wltschmrz/DGMO/README.md

 Our implementation builds on several open-source projects including [AudioLDM](https://github.com/haoheliu/AudioLDM), [Auffusion](https://github.com/happylittlecat2333/Auffusion), and [Peekaboo](https://github.com/RyannDaGreat/Peekaboo).
 We sincerely thank the authors for their contributions.

+📄 This project includes components under CC BY-NC-SA 4.0.
+See `LICENSE` for full terms.

 ---